invisibleXML/ixml/misc/pragmas.md

 * What syntax should pragmas have in invisible XML?

-* What representation should pragmas have in the XML serialization of an ixml grammar?
+* What representation should pragmas have in the XML form of a grammar?

 * Where can pragmas appear?